efekarakus/efekarakus-blog/_posts/2020-07-25-data-and-go-package-design.md

 \- David Parnas [[2]](#2)

-This post explores how to make Go packages more flexible by exploring how to vend data types from packages.
+This post explores how to make Go packages more flexible by showing how to vend data types from packages.

-### Consider named return values over small structs
+### Consider multiple named return values over small structs

 A `struct` is an aggregate data type with zero or more fields.
 If a method is returning a small struct composed of fields with std library types, changing its signature to use named return values will make it more flexible.